nmeum/scmdoc/README.md

 ## License

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation.
+Furthermore, this code presently includes the Scheme number parser from [Husk Scheme][husk-scheme github] which is licensed under MIT.

 [chicken web]: https://call-cc.org
 [guile web]: https://www.gnu.org/software/guile/